root-project/root-evolution/proposals/0001-modularization.md

 10. Dependency Resolution
 11. Resource Management
 12. And many more.

+## Source compatibility
+ROOT project source compatibility is one main features of project providing by ''regression'' test suites (tutorials/roottest/rootbench repositories).

+New modules should pass full compatibility test suite including support of OS vs. compiler matrix used in Jenkins CI.
+Modularization tool could provide a possibility of testing external projects as a part of new modules to be included in ROOT.

+## Alternatives considered
+One of ideas is to provide a ''homebrew''-like tool that will be able to provide cross platform installation of modules (libraries), with dependencies based on recipes which could be closer to OS package manager.

+''Homebrew'' packaging system by itself is Git-based system with allow user or developer easily upload, synchronize, and extend existing modules - recipes.
+Homebrew is supported on Mac OS X, has a fork for Linux - LinuxBrew, and there are some efforts in porting it to Windows (need to be tested).
+Homebrew by itself already has a recipe of ROOT version 5.34.36 and 6.08.10, so first step could be to update existing recipe for ROOT6 and other tags.
+The second alternative was to develop "ROOTBrew" system.

 ## Impact on existing code
 No impact on existing source code by itself, but it could change a code distribution schema for ROOT  eco-system (ROOT based projects).